zoopyserg/caperoma/README.md

 ```

 ## Demo 5: A feature with adding time (in minutes):
+An example of usage when you started a feature too late.
+For example you were looking into a problem for 23 minutes before you realized you need to make a separate git branch and fix it.
+In other words, for situations when you want to add X minutes (23 in this example) to the total timer:

 ```bash
 caperoma feature --title "your third feature" --pivotal_task_id 12345678 --additional_time 23
 # Or a shorter version: